huseyindeniz/gitops-lab/README.md

 - 🔲 aks (vpc and cluster creation is ready)
 - 🔲 gke (vpc and cluster creation is ready)
 - 🔲 doks

+## Note on Database Migrations in Kubernetes and EF Core Migration Bundles

+While working through how to handle database migrations in Kubernetes, I found it to be more challenging than expected.
+The main issue is that migrations need to be completed before any application pods are re-deployed to keep the schema in sync.
+Since Kubernetes doesn't have a built-in way to enforce dependencies between deployments, it can be tricky to control the correct order of operations.

+Initially, I explored using Argo CD hooks to solve this problem.
+However, I found that they don't fully address the dependency issue, as they don't enforce a strict sequence between running the migrations and updating the application pods.
+This could potentially lead to race conditions, where the application is deployed before the migrations finish.

+Through further experimentation, I discovered that Helm hooks worked better for this scenario.
+Helm hooks allowed me to ensure that the migrations were applied before any application pods were deployed or updated.
+In essence, this moved the solution to the application layer within the Helm charts, helping me manage the order of operations effectively.

+Additionally, I used Entity Framework (EF) Core Migration Bundles to make the process smoother.
+These bundles are self-contained executables that include all necessary migration logic, making it easier to apply migrations in any environment without needing the EF CLI tools or a full development setup.
+Combining EF Core migration bundles with Helm hooks felt like a natural fit within a GitOps workflow, providing a consistent and version-controlled way to apply schema changes alongside application updates.

+This approach worked well for my case, ensuring that database migrations were correctly managed within the CI/CD pipeline and reducing deployment risks in Kubernetes environments.
+There may be other solutions out there, but this combination of Helm hooks and EF Core migration bundles was the one that solved the problem effectively for me.